 The 2015 Frederique Constant Slimline Moonphase Manufacture Ladies FC-703VD3SD4 is one of the finest timekeepers introduced by the brand so far.
 It is also one of their (still precious few) models powered not by a slightly redecorated version of a run-off-the-mill blank movement made either by ETA or Sellita, but by a new caliber developed and built by Frederique Constant on their own production facilities.
 That says something, right?

-With this new model, the Swiss brand further develops the idea that first materialized in their 2011 Maxime Manufacture Automatic Lady Chocolate model: a watch that uses its slightly oversized case to make a cleaner, more legible timekeeper that at the same time looks elegant and timeless.
+With this new model, the Swiss brand further develops the idea that first materialized in their 2011 Maxime Manufacture Automatic Lady Chocolate: a watch that used its slightly oversized case to make a cleaner, more legible timekeeper that at the same time looks elegant and timeless.
 It is extremely satisfying to see that in such a short time of fewer than three years the company made huge progress in the design department.

-Revealed just a week ago during Baselworld 2015 industry event, the new device offers a layout that is not only much more pleasant to look at but is actually a lot readable than the previous model: something that you rarely encounter when it comes to timekeepers designed for women.
+Revealed just a week ago during the Baselworld 2015, the new device offers a layout that is not only much more pleasant to look at but is actually a lot more readable than the previous model: something that you rarely encounter when it comes to timekeepers designed for women.

 With this model, Frederique Constant chooses the same path as, say, Girard Perregaux.
 They get rid of stamped faux “guilloche” pattern in favor of a plain-looking silver dial that doesn’t divert our attention from the model’s main points of attraction: a moon phase display, which is, as usual, combined with a circular calendar, and eight finely cut diamonds that serve as hour markers (they are accompanied by rose gold-plated, hand-applied stick-shaped indices that well match the leaf-shaped hour and minute hands).

-Featuring a classic convex shape, the dial looks like it was sand-blasted by the finest particles acquiring that gorgeous silky-matte texture that is not just pleasant for an eye but also serves as a good background for the hour and minute hands.
+Featuring a classic convex shape, the dial looks like it was sand-blasted by the finest particles acquiring that gorgeous silky-matte texture that is not just pleasant for the eye but also serves as a good background for the hour and minute hands.